rajnish-prog/hospital-management-system/ReadME.md

-# We Also We Use POSTMAN:-
+# Also We Use POSTMAN:-
     - Postman is an API(application programming interface) development tool that helps to build, test, and modify APIs.